jbosstm/quickstart/rts/at/undertow/README.md

 starting undertow (service 2)
 ```

-2. The quickstart now waits for the user to press enter

-3. The quickstart begins a transaction by POSTing a request to the coordinator running in the first container.
+2. The quickstart begins a transaction by POSTing a request to the coordinator running in the first container.
    It then makes a transactional service request to the two services passing the coordinator enlistment
    url asking it to create a document with content "value".
    Each service enlists itself with the transaction manager